BookOwl/nustack/README.md

 # Nustack
-Nustack is a stack-oriented concatenative programming language with support for high-level modular programming.
+Nustack is a stack-oriented concatenative programming language with support for high-level modular programming and Python integration.

 ## Installing.
 Installing Nustack is easy.
 Just download this repository to your computer as a zip, extract the contents to a folder called nustack that is on the module search path.